Jfeng3/edx-platform/docs/course_authors/source/glossary.rst

 Cohort
 =========================

-A cohort is a group of students that participates in the class as a subgroup.
+A cohort is a group of students that participates in the class together.
-A cohort can have a forum discussions as a separate group.
+A cohort can have forum discussions as a separately from the rest of the students.

 .. _Component: